Selection of the type of probing signal in order to improve the range of the radar system

 print("Пиковая мощность передатчика: $(round(peak_power*1e-3;sigdigits=5)) кВт")

-This power is well within the capabilities of our existing radar system.
-We have reached the peak power that can meet the new requirements without modifying the existing equipment.
+This power is fully consistent with the capabilities of our existing radar system.
+We have reached a peak capacity that can meet new requirements without modifying existing equipment.

 release!(transmitter)